 - 1. This report represents an analysis of Suriname's report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report (MER).
 The third round MER of Suriname was adopted in October 2009 in Curacao and Suriname was placed in expedited follow-up.
 In May of 2011 Suriname was placed into the first stage of enhanced follow-up.
 Suriname's fourth follow-up report was presented to the May 2013 Plenary in Nicaragua where it was determined that Suriname had made sufficient progress to be placed back into expedited follow-up.
-Suriname last reported to the May 2014 Plenary in Miami, USA and was kept in expedited follow-up.
-Based on the Plenary's review of the actions taken by Suriname since its last follow-up report the decision was taken to keep the Jurisdiction in Expedited follow-up Plenary.
-However, the plenary also decided that a letter would be sent to Suriname encouraging the country to speed up the pace of its reform. - 2.
+Suriname last reported to the November 2014 Plenary in El Salvador and was kept in expedited follow-up and a letter was sent to the Jurisdiction encouraging it to speed up the pace of its reform. - 2.
 Suriname received ratings of PC or NC on 15 of the Core and Key Recommendations as follows: